-At the first sign of hip discomfort, check in with your spine doctor.
+At the first sign of hip discomfort, check in with your hip pain doctor in NJ.
 When caught early, you may be able to reduce and even eliminate the pain through interventional therapies, which Dr. Hosny prefers over surgical solutions.
 Non-surgical treatment options include:

 You need to get treatment immediately if you experience a sports injury or any other kind of trauma, especially if you experience symptoms such as: